Xaoc-Industries/SEPC-VPN/README.md

 **Installer**

 *The installer is a shell script contained in a zip folder.*

 *to install, **YOU MUST RUN AS ROOT** afer extracting from the zip*

+**If you open the sh in a text editor, it will bork the editor 99% of the time due to the sh file containing a base64 copy of the binary**

 once you extract, you must chmod +x the sh file.